Your own information security

 Protect your passwords

-Having strong passwords is important to protect your information.
-Having strong passwords for services such as your email is particularly important.
+Strong passwords are important to protect your information.
+It is especially important to have strong passwords for services such as your email.

-The longer your password is, the more secure it is, but you should still have different passwords for different services.
-Using both upper and lower case letters, numbers and characters further reduces the risk of an unauthorised person cracking your password.
+The longer your password, the safer it is, but you should still have different passwords for different services.
+Using both upper and lower case letters, numbers and symbols will further reduce the risk of an unauthorised person cracking your password.

-Simple passwords, such as names of people or animals, or information that can be linked to you as a person in various ways, should be avoided.
-These passwords are easier for unauthorised persons to figure out.
+You should avoid simple passwords, such as names of people or animals, or information that can be linked to you in various ways.
+These passwords are easier for someone else to guess.

 How to keep your passwords safe